MicrosoftEdge/WebView2Feedback/FindOnPage.md

     */
     HRESULT PassHighlightSettings();
 }

+/// Handles the event that's fired when the match count changes.
+[uuid(623EFBFB-A19E-43C4-B309-D578511D24AB), object, pointer_default(unique)]
+interface ICoreWebView2FindMatchCountChangedEventHandler : IUnknown {
+    /// Provides the event args when the match count changes.
+    HRESULT Invoke(LONG matchesCount);
+}

+/// Handles the event that's fired when the active match index changes.
+[uuid(623EFBF9-A19E-43C4-B309-D578511D24A9), object, pointer_default(unique)]
+interface ICoreWebView2FindActiveMatchIndexChangedEventHandler : IUnknown {
+    /// Provides the event args when the active match index changes.
+    /// \param sender The sender of this event, representing the current instance of ICoreWebView2Find.
+    /// \param args The event args that contain the new active match index.
+    HRESULT Invoke(
+        [in] ICoreWebView2* sender,
+        [in] ICoreWebView2FindActiveMatchIndexChangedEventArgs* args);
+}
+/// Handles the event that's fired when the find operation completes.
+[uuid(2604789D-9553-4246-8E21-B9C74EFAD04F), object, pointer_default(unique)]
+interface ICoreWebView2FindOperationCompletedHandler : IUnknown {
+    /// Provides the event args when the find operation completes.
+    HRESULT Invoke(HRESULT value, LONG activeMatchIndex, LONG matchesCount);
+}

 // Interface providing methods and properties for finding and navigating through text in the web view.
 [uuid(7C49A8AA-2A17-4846-8207-21D1520AABC0), object, pointer_default(unique)]
 interface ICoreWebView2Find : IUnknown {